Cavalier Invitational at Durham Academy

 · Lower threshold for 1AR extensions, though I’m a tad skeptical of straight-up new 2AR weighing.
 Case outweighs and theory vs K weighing should generally be in the 1AR.

-· AD HOMS: I really really really don’t like ad hominem arguments that call out x debater for being a bad person out of round.
+· AD HOMS: I really don’t like ad hominem arguments that call out x debater for being a bad person out of round.
 If it’s won, I’ll grudgingly vote on it, but speaks WILL suffer, and I have a low threshold for responses.

 · High speaks are received for technical efficiency, strategy, and clarity in spreading.